-Stories in the media continue shaking the sector.
+Stories in the media continue to shake the sector.
 We ran this survey to measure the level of trust in the charity sector shortly after the controversies around Oxfam and other charities, as well as the President’s Club fundraising event, hit the news.
 Below are some key research findings.
 The full data charts along with the summary and conclusion are available to download for free below.

 - Trust in charities has dropped by 6 percentage points from 60% last Autumn to 54% in February this year, very close to the same level it was in August 2017 (chart 1 and 2).